murthylab/Meshdown/README.md

  Here are instructions that work for a Graphene datasource:

-1. Go <a href="https://fafbv2.dynamicannotationframework.com/auth/refresh_token" target="_blank">here</a> and if prompted, sign in with the Google account that has access to this datasource.
+1. Go [here](https://fafbv2.dynamicannotationframework.com/auth/refresh_token) and if prompted, sign in with the Google account that has access to this datasource.

 2. You'll see something like `"2fd4e1c67a2d28fced849ee1bb76e739"`.
 Copy this text.